hari-vickey/eYRC-VB-0900/docs/docs/api.md

 ## *API Documentation*

-In this section, we will discuss about the API's that are used in this theme to complete the objectives mentioned.
+In this section, we will discuss the APIs that are used in this theme to complete the objectives mentioned.

 We have used following ROS packages